 My rating: 4 of 5 stars

 Watching this film [Sense and Sensibily, dir.
-Ang Lee, 1995], I was forcibly remind of Camille Paglia’s unfashionably neo-conservative thesis that western art is a pagan battleground between the phallocentric Apollonian quest for control and the horrors of Dionysian disorder, the chthonian female swamp.
+Ang Lee, 1995], I was forcibly reminded of Camille Paglia’s unfashionably neo-conservative thesis that western art is a pagan battleground between the phallocentric Apollonian quest for control and the horrors of Dionysian disorder, the chthonian female swamp.

 —Graham Fuller, “Cautionary Tale” (Sight and Sound, March 1996)